krohrer/caml-inspect/README.md

 mutation going on behind closed doors, which might confuse the current object graph walker.

+On any platform, you should be able to dump values

-If you are on a Mac, the Inspect.Dot.dump_osx function should be of interest.
-It writes the DOT output to a temporary file, uses Graphviz to generate the graph, and displays the results using the open command.
+If you are on a Mac, the `Inspect.Dot.dump_osx` function should be of interest.
+It writes the DOT output to a temporary file, uses Graphviz to render the graph as a pdf document, and displays it using the open command.

-    Dot.dump_osx Dot.dump_osx;;
+    Dot.dump_osx (Dot.test_data ());;

 It goes without saying that you should have [Graphviz][] installed for this last part to work.